Cohen Quad hosts Photo Oxford Festival exhibition

 In the upcoming weeks, the city will be filled with exhibitions that focus on the evolving relationship between women and photography, examining the role of women as both photographers and muses.

 We are delighted that Exeter’s Cohen Quad will host the exhibition Images of Liberation: Sally Fraser’s photography of women’s protest, which will feature striking images by Sally Fraser of the beginnings of second-wave feminism in Britain.
 It will include unseen photographs of the first Women’s Liberation Conference, held in 1970 at Ruskin College, now the site of Cohen Quad.
 The exhibition will return the pictures to their source, highlighting the rich history of a space now home to many Exonians and keeping the memory of this pivotal moment in history alive.

-The exhibition will be open to the public daily from 10 am until 4 pm between 15 October and 15 November and is free of charge.
+The exhibition will be open to the public daily from 10 am until 4 pm throughout November and is free of charge.

 Other Photo Oxford Festival 2021 exhibitions to look out for include Thames Log on Christ Church Meadow and Line and Texture: The photography of Nancy Sheung (1914-1979) at St Hugh’s College.

 Women’s March, 6 March 1971 © Sally Fraser